kylepott/blog/content/posts/2020-05-13-structured-big-data-analysis.markdown.md

-I've also uploaded the code to [GitHub](https://github.com/kylepott/pdsnd_github) if you'd like to fork the project.
+I've also uploaded the code to [GitHub](https://gist.github.com/kylepott/c21585fc50d9951766c7bcb290c39689) if you'd like to fork the project.

-{{< gist kylepott c21585fc50d9951766c7bcb290c39689 "Bikeshare.py" >}}

 **Objective 3, Terminal + GitHub**